bitfield/script/README.md

 | [`SHA256Sums`](https://pkg.go.dev/github.com/bitfield/script#Pipe.SHA256Sums) | SHA-256 hashes of each listed file |
 | [`Tee`](https://pkg.go.dev/github.com/bitfield/script#Pipe.Tee) | input copied to supplied writers |

 Note that filters run concurrently, rather than producing nothing until each stage has fully read its input.
-This is convenient for executing long-running comands, for example.
+This is convenient for executing long-running commands, for example.
 If you do need to wait for the pipeline to complete, call [`Wait`](https://pkg.go.dev/github.com/bitfield/script#Pipe.Wait).

 ## Sinks